The e-cigarette has had some poor press recently.

 I know that some, mostly offshore, companies do not comply with regulations, but that is not the same as saying there are no regulations.

 There are lots.
 And for the members of the Electronic Cigarette Industry Trade Association there are even more.
 Here are some of the regulations we have to comply with.
-This includes compulsory testing of e-liquid, usually by international Swiss testing group SGS.
+At the time this included compulsory testing of e-liquid, usually by international Swiss testing group SGS – this has now been replaced by testing in UK government approved laboratories.

 No, not brands – ONE e-cigarette of ONE US brand (Smoking Everywhere) was found to have ONE percent diethylene glycol in just ONE of all the analyses carried out on e-cigs.
 (See: Diethylene Glycol in E-Cigarettes: What Every Smoker Needs To Know)